First pics of production-spec Polestar 5: four-door EV charges 10-80% in 10 mins

 Polestar 5: the lowdown

-Of more interest is the aluminium intensive architecture underpinning the 5.
+An aluminium intensive architecture underpins the 5.
 It’s the first fruits of Polestar’s new R&D base in the UK at the MIRA research facility in the Midlands, where a lightweight bonded platform is being developed to power top-end models.
-It’s the same technology deployed by the likes of Aston Martin and inhouse Geely siblings Lotus and taxi firm LEVC, explaining why Polestar has based its second engineering facility in the UK to tap into that low-volume, high-tech expertise already existing in Ansty near Coventry.
+It’s the same technology deployed by the likes of Aston Martin plus inhouse Geely siblings Lotus and LEVC (the London taxi maker).
+That explains why Polestar has based its second engineering facility in the UK – to tap into that low-volume, high-tech expertise already existing nearby in Coventry.

 Polestar 5

-This bonded and riveted aluminium architecture is designed to be super-flexible, allowing a family of spin-offs to be deployed from the same hardware – paving the way for the O2 concept roadster to join the 5 as an open-top sports convertible.
-Wouldn’t it be ironic if Polestar beat Tesla to launch the world’s first EV soft-top?
+The bonded and riveted aluminium architecture is designed to be super-flexible, allowing a family of spin-offs to be deployed from the same hardware – including the 6 roadster.

 Best electric cars and EVs